glasnt/blog/_posts/2020-07-10-generate-pseudorandom-string.md

 cat /dev/urandom|LC_ALL=C tr -dc '[:alpha:]'| fold -w 30 | head -n1
 ```

 But just what is all this doing?
-And why?
+And how is it doing it?

 ## What is this command for?